Aquobus/AntagonTelegramBot/README.md

 2. Linking the project’s discord server chat
 3. Basic functionality for sending messages and collecting statistics

-The project is distributed under the GNU GPL v3 license
+The project is distributed under the GNU GPL-3.0 license